-Painting A Sand Stone Fireplace•
+Painting A Sand Stone Fireplace

-Today my mother and I conquered her long needed revamp of the dinning room.
+Today my momma and I conquered her long needed revamp of the dinning room.
 First on the list was painting their sand stone fire place.
 Mom wanted to replace her country tan primitive style with lighter colors and a fresher farmhouse style.

 I'll be posting another blog later on the whole renovation and look of the entire dinning room.